remla23-team19/model-training/README.md

 Note, using `dvc` you can check if any changes in the experiment yield different metrics as follows:
 * Make a change, e.g. put `test_size=0.30` instead of `test_size=0.20` in `scripts/training_phase.py`
-* Run `dvc exp run` to reproduce the experiment
+* Run `poetry run dvc exp run` to reproduce the experiment
-* Run `dvc metrics diff` to compare the metrics, for this example it should yield:
+* Run `poetry run dvc metrics diff` to compare the metrics, for this example it should yield:
 *
 ![image](https://github.com/remla23-team19/model-training/assets/56686692/6f0ca7f6-fa97-4fc9-80f2-b5fb3024e7e2)